Ax (wrestler): The Machines (1986)

+Demolition (1987–1990)

 In January 1987, Eadie returned to the WWF and formed the tag team Demolition with Randy Colley, formerly Moondog Rex, who wrestled as Smash while Eadie wrestled as Ax.
-Colley was later replaced by Barry Darsow as Smash, after it was discovered that too many people remembered Colley as Moondog Rex, the character he previously portrayed.
+Colley was later replaced by Barry Darsow as Smash, after it was discovered that too many people recognised Colley as Moondog Rex, the character he previously portrayed.
 Though they began as heels, their unique brawling style and charisma made them so popular that they became faces in November 1988.
-They won the WWF Tag Team Championship three times as a team of two, but lost the belts at SummerSlam 1990 after they reverted to being heels by forming a threesome with Crush.
+They won the WWF Tag Team Championship three times.

+In 1989, Eadie played opposite Hulk Hogan as "Jake Bullet" in the movie No Holds Barred.
+He and Smash appeared in several Pizza Hut commercials for the "Kids Night Out" promotion widely seen on national television.

+In June 1990, Demolition was expanded to a stable with the addition of Brian Adams, who briefly wrestled as "B.A." before adopting the ring name "Crush".
 The trio concept was precipitated by a mutual decision to phase out the Ax character and for Eadie to take a backstage role in the company.
 Popular rumor at the time cited heart problems on Eadie's part, which have been discredited in recent years.
-An allergic reaction to shellfish while in Japan after WrestleMania VI was the real cause of his temporary heart problem.
-Eadie confirmed this in a shoot interview in 2007.
+An allergic reaction to shellfish while in Japan after WrestleMania VI was the real cause of his temporary heart problem; Eadie confirmed this in a shoot interview in 2007.
 Before Eadie was medically cleared, Crush had been recruited as a temporary replacement.
+Demolition's third reign as champions ended at SummerSlam 1990.
 Eadie's new position eventually fell through and his final WWF appearance was at Survivor Series 1990.
 This event also marked the last time that he and Smash worked together for sixteen years.

-In the midst of this time period, Eadie also played opposite Hulk Hogan as "Jake Bullet" in the movie No Holds Barred.
-He and Smash appeared in several Pizza Hut commercials for the "Kids Night Out" promotion widely seen on national television.

-"New" Demolition (1991–1999)
+Late career (1991–2007)

 Around 1991, Ax formed a new tag team, using the Demolition name, and pairing up with a 6 ft 10 in Canadian wrestler, dubbed "Canadian Giant" or "Demolition Hux."
 They toured with New Japan Pro-Wrestling, facing established stars such as Masa Saito, Riki Choshu and Tatsumi Fujinami, at the same time that Smash and Crush were still wrestling under the name for the then WWF and on Japanese tours with Super World of Sports.
 Eadie would then go on to form a third Demolition team with partner Blast (Carmine Azzato).
 They competed on a few independent shows, then went their separate ways.

 Eadie also competed on the Southern independent circuit as The Masked Superstar.
 On August 15, 1997, Eadie was disqualified in a match against Jimmy Snuka at the IWA Night of the Legends show in Kannapolis, North Carolina after hitting special guest referee Ricky Steamboat.
 On March 1, 1998, he defeated Vladimir Koloff in Fredericksburg, Virginia to win the UCW Heavyweight Championship.
 On March 14, 1999, Eadie and Ben Steele captured the NAWA United States Tag Team Championship from Kane and Abel Atoms in Columbia, South Carolina.